 What I Needed To Let Go in My Psoriatic Arthritis Management

 C'mon friends.
 Psoriatic arthritis (PsA) consumes so much.
 Due to its unpredictability, we're always worried when it may rear its ugly head.
-We're also always thinking about treatment, doctor's appointments and if others will understand.
+We're also always thinking about treatment, doctor's appointments, and if others will understand.
 See?
 All-consuming.

-How can I make life with PsA easier?
+How can I make my life easier?

 I'm so tired of this condition taking up my every waking thought.
 I forced myself to ask and answer the question: How can I make life with PsA easier?
 It was an answer that only I alone could provide.